khulnasoft/integrations-core/elastic/README.md

 ### Events

-The Elasticsearch check emits an event to Datadog each time the overall status of your Elasticsearch cluster changes - red, yellow, or green.
+The Elasticsearch check emits an event to Khulnasoft each time the overall status of your Elasticsearch cluster changes - red, yellow, or green.

 ### Service Checks